anvilproject/anvil-docker/anvil-rstudio-bioconductor/README.md

     !gsutil cp ./* gs://GoogleBucketURL

 ### 2. Downloading RStudio files to your local computer
-Once your files are copied to workspace google bucket, you can access them by selecting the Data tab of the workspace and choosing the Files option on bottom left.
+Once your files are copied to a workspace google bucket, you can access them by selecting the Data tab of the workspace and choosing the Files option on bottom left.
 This will display the files available in your google bucket.
 By selecting a file, you can download it directly.
 Additionally, [this Terra support document](https://support.terra.bio/hc/en-us/articles/360029251091-Broad-Genomics-Downloading-data-from-a-Terra-workspace) details alternative techniques you can use to download data files.

 ### 3. Checking code into GitHub
 You can install Git on RStudio and use it to [check code into GitHub](https://help.github.com/en/github/importing-your-projects-to-github).